ripple/opensource.ripple.com/docs/evm-sidechain/get-started-evm-sidechain.md

 ## 1. Create an Account Using an EVM Compatible Wallet
 <!-- STYLE_OVERRIDE: wallet -->

-In order to interact with the network, you need to create an account in the EVM sidechain.
+In order to interact with the network, you need to create an account in the XRPL EVM sidechain.
 To create and manage this account you can use any EVM compatible wallet such as MetaMask.

 For instructions on how to install and create an account using MetaMask, see [Connect MetaMask to XRP Ledger EVM Sidechain](connect-metamask-to-xrpl-evm-sidechain.md).